 and how much you can send to the flexibility of receiving funds and the automation process

 What is the difference between PayPal personal and business PayPal?

-One easy way to understand the difference, is to relate it with a typical savings and current bank account holder.
+One easy way to understand the difference is to relate it with typical savings and current bank account holder.